jmichel7/MatInt.jl/README.md

 `diaconis_graham(m::Matrix{<:Integer}, moduli::Vector{<:Integer})`

-returns the normal  form defined  in [Diaconis-Graham1999](biblio.htm#dg99) for  the set of generators  defined by `m` of  the abelian group defined by `moduli`.
+returns the normal form defined for the set of generators defined by `m` of the  abelian group defined by `moduli`. in P. Diaconis and R. Graham., "The graph  of generating sets  of an abelian  group", Colloq.
+Math., 80:31–38,

+1999.

 `moduli`  should  have  positive  entries  such  that `moduli[i+1]` divides `moduli[i]` for all `i`, representing the abelian group `A=ℤ/moduli[1]×…×ℤ/moduli[n]`, where `n=length(moduli)`.